chuangao/BicMix/README.md

-## BicMix (now integrated both SFAmix and BicMix in one, and multithreaded by default)
+## BicMix (now integrated both SFAmix and BicMix, and multithreaded by default)

 ###### BicMix is a sparse matrix decomposition tool.
 Given a matrix Y with dimension of P by N, BicMix decompose it into the product of two sparse matrices LAM and X